List of female top executives

 The world average of female top executives is 8 percent.
 Thailand has the highest proportion of female CEOs in the world, with 30 percent of companies employing female CEOs, followed by the People's Republic of China, with 19 percent.
-In the European Union the figure is 9 percent and in the United States it's 5 percent.
-Only 14.2% of the top five leadership positions at the companies in the S&P 500 are held by women, according to a recent CNNMoney analysis, out of those 500 companies, there are only 24 female CEOs.
+In the European Union the figure is 9 percent and in the United States it is 5 percent.
+In 2024, 10.4% of the CEOs at companies in the Fortune 500 were female.